 Ramak Siadatan MBA 06

-Google's Siadatan Carries a Passion for Helping People, Solving Problems
+Google's Siadatan is Passionate about Helping People and Solving Problems

 “After so many years in the same field, I still carry the same passion I have had since day one.
 I also still have the same simple goal, which is to share what I am good at to help as many people as possible.”